tableau/connector-plugin-sdk/docs/design.md

 ### Should I create a dialect definition file?

-If you want to customize the generated SQL, or if your connector inherits from ODBC or JDBC, then you need to create a custom dialect file.
-Without a file, the dialect from the superclass is used.
+If you want to customize the generated SQL instead of using the superclass's dialect, or if your connector inherits from ODBC or JDBC, then you need to create a custom dialect file.
+If your database follows the SQL standards of any database that Tableau currently supports(listed above), then you can choose that base dialect as a starting point.

+Without a dialect file, the dialect from the superclass is used.
 For more information, see [Create a Tableau Dialect Definition (TDD) File]({{ site.baseurl }}/docs/dialect).

 ## Set connection capabilities